 By Eric Schmalz - June 13, 2019

-As a brand Johnnie Walker has very humble roots, and an understandable origin.
-Born on July 25, 1805, John Walker grew up the son of a farmer, that is until the age of 14 when John’s father passed away.
-All his parents funds were put into a grocery in the town of Kilmarnock, Scotland where he would be manager and eventually begin his empire.
+As a brand, Johnnie Walker has very humble roots, and an understandable origin.
+Born on July 25, 1805, John Walker grew up the son of a farmer until the age of 14, when John’s father passed away.
+All his parents funds were put into a grocery store in the town of Kilmarnock, Scotland where he would become the manager and eventually begin to build his empire.

-Over time, though a seller of fruits, meats, and other daily necessities, John started procuring and providing a plethora of fine teas, wine and spirits as well.
-Not so long after this he switched mainly to providing whiskey, mostly made to order for his customers tastes.
-However, it wasn't until his death in 1857 that the Walker band began.
-His son, Alexander Walker, saw what his father was doing and started blending whiskey to provide a product that would be of high quality and be incredibly consistent in taste, branding it with the Walker name.
+Originally a seller of just fruits, meats and other daily necessities, John started procuring and providing a plethora of fine teas, wine and spirits as well.
+Not long after this, he switched mainly to selling whiskey, most of which were made-to-order for his customer's tastes.
+However, it wasn't until his death in 1857 that the Walker brand began.
+His son, Alexander Walker, observed what his father had been doing and started blending whiskey to provide a product that would be of high quality with incredibly consistenty in taste, branding it with the Walker name.

-Since then the story of Johnnie Walker tells itself.
-It has gone through some changes, growing, branding, and slight hand changing but ultimately remains true to its roots those many years ago.
-In the present day the brand is owned by Diageo, umbrella to dozens of distilleries world wide, giving them the ability to maintain the quality and consistency of these blends.
+Since then, the story of Johnnie Walker tells itself.
+It has gone through some changes; growing, branding and slight hand changing, but ultimately remains true to its roots those many years ago.
+Presently, the brand is owned by Diageo, an umbrella to dozens of distilleries world-wide, giving them the ability to maintain the quality and consistency of these blends.

 Johnnie Walker Green Label (image via Ray's Wine and Spirits)

-Nose - Vanilla, lavender, rosewater, and heather notes are dominant.
+Nose - Vanilla, lavender, rosewater and heather notes are dominant.
 There is an undertone of citrus, specifically oranges and lemon.
-Resting for a short moment a hint of smoke comes out briefly, and finally settles on a sandalwood and soapstone blanket.
+After resting for a short moment, a hint of smoke comes out briefly, and finally settles on a sandalwood and soapstone blanket.

 Palate - Rich vanilla leads, clung to by fruits.
 A pear and apple tart is the immediate thought.
 The smoke is a bit more pronounced but by no means in your face.
-The florality is more pronounced as well, honeysuckle, roses, and heather again.
+The florality is more pronounced as well with honeysuckle, roses and heather again.
 A fast hit of caramel swings by, coating the tongue with sweetness.

 Finish - Sandalwood again, along with pear.
 Fairly thin and fleeting, but leaves a refreshing taste.
 Wisps of citrus oils roll around the tongue, showing up and disappearing again.
 Just a faint hint of banana.

 This is always a refreshing malt and provides many nooks and crannies to explore.
-The prominent florality is nice and combined with the fruit notes send me into a world of mother nature’s bounty.
-The sweetness is also very well balanced with the slight hint of smoke that underlines everything else.
+The prominent florality is nice, and combined with the fruit notes, sends me into a world of mother nature’s bounty.
+The sweetness is also very well-balanced with the slight hint of smoke that underlines everything else.
 A great blend that shines through, overcoming the stigma others may receive.